minio/docs/source/reference/minio-mc-admin/mc-admin-heal.rst

 The color meaning has been updated.

-- Green indicates that all is okay with the bucket healing.
+- Green indicates the bucket is healthy.
-- Yellow indicates the bucket is missing from an expected drive.
+- Yellow indicates the bucket requires healing on one or more drives.
-- Red indicates a drive is in an unreadable state (for example, unformatted or offline).
+- Red indicates one or more drives are unhealthy.
-- Grey indicates that MinIO cannot determine the healing status.
+- Grey indicates an indeterminate healing state.